 A preterm birth is one that happens before 37 weeks of pregnancy.
 Globally, more than 1 in 10 pregnancies will end in preterm birth.

-Statistics about early miscarriage, late miscarriage and ectopic pregnancy.
+Statistics about early miscarriage, late miscarriage, recurrent miscarriage and ectopic pregnancy.